vvvv/The-Gray-Book/reference/extending/custom-regions.md

 ## `IRegion` API based
 With the release of VL 7.0 we introduced a more generalized region API `IRegion<TInlay>` which no longer suffers from the limitations of `ICustomRegion`.
 It allows the developer of a region to fully define the shape of the inner part simply via an interface.
 Whether that interface is specific to that region or it refers to an already existing one doesn't matter.
 It further makes no assumptions on how the in- and output data is stored.
-Instead it tells the region exactly when it passed data to it or retrieves data from it.
+Instead it tells the region exactly when it passes data to or retrieves data from it.

 ### Examples
 There's currently one example called *IfElse* to be found in the help browser under API / Custom Regions.